2025 ICD-10-CM Diagnosis Code I10

 Normal Less than 120 and Less than 80

-High Blood Pressure (no other heart risk factors) 140 or higher or 90 or higher
+High Blood Pressure Stage 2 140 or higher or 90 or higher

-Dangerously high blood pressure - seek medical care right away 180 or higher and 120 or higher
+Hypertensive Crisis (dangerously high blood pressure - seek medical care right away) Higher than 180 and Higher than 120

 For children and teens, the health care provider compares the blood pressure reading to what is normal for other kids who are the same age, height, and sex.